 Beyond what is immediately depicted on a chalkboard above the counter, Fair Grounds also offers breakfast burritos, omelettes and several styles of french toast.
 After thinking it over, I opted to go with the breakfast burrito and a cup of Honduras dark roast coffee.
 The total ended up ringing in at $13.50, which I thought was reasonable considering that there is an active wait staff who prepare meals fresh and then deliver them to customers.
 It could have been cheaper if I decided to keep my dish meatless, but I opted to add chorizo for $2.50.

 While waiting for those items, I took a stroll into the second seating section at the back of the restaurant.
 It was much less cluttered.
 A lounge spot featuring an L-shaped sectional sofa sat immediately to my left, and the rest of the space was comprised of the same wooden four top tables found throughout the establishment.
 Pieces of surreal art hung on each of the walls for decoration.
 There was an especially strange portrait of an alien woman spitting out a millipede above an Illuminati bong.
 But, if you can handle the art, I think this area would be an ideal place for studying.
 Its tables are away from the main door, two unisex bathrooms are nearby, and the surroundings offer little in terms of distraction.
 When I finally got around to checking it out, most of the tables had already filled up.
 I visited on a Saturday around 10AM, but I feel like it would be less crowded during the week.
+It was great to finally be in a good seat at a good restaurant, lately, I’ve been leaning on Foodora for my meals quite a bit, so this was a nice change.

 The food and coffee was brought out a few minutes after I returned to my original seat.
 The burrito was honestly amazing and a really good size.
 It came loaded with potatoes, cheese, mushrooms, and lots of chorizo.
 I was also happy that they gave a little side cup of salsa as well.
 For people trying to max out at breakfast, their specials come with toast.
 I had been here before and gone down that road (with their Italian sausage omelette), but it was always a struggle to finish everything.
 I ended up using some of the room that I had left over to get a coconut muffin from their Howling Dogs Bakery kitchen.
 That was really good too, and their scones have blown me away in the past.
 I think the only competition around Iowa City as far as baked goods go would be Nodo.